NIH-CIPS/RE3/ReadMe.txt

 Overscan Equations:

 	Located within the subroutine get_header_data are equations that calculate the overscan DLP values for the different scanners.
-Because this is scanner specific, we recommend calculating your own regression models for your scanners and replacing what we have in there.
+Since this is scanner specific, we recommend calculating your own regression models for your scanners and replacing what we have in there.